stolostron/integrity-shield/docs/README_QUICK.md

 See [Define Protected Resources](README_CONSTRAINT.md) for detail specs.

 ### Create a sample resource without signature
-Run the following command to create a sample configmap.
+Run the following command to create a Yaml manifest for a sample configmap.
 ```
 cat << EOF > /tmp/sample-cm.yaml
   apiVersion: v1